vkottler/datazen/README.md

 ![Python package](https://github.com/vkottler/datazen/workflows/Python%20package/badge.svg)

 Compile and render schema-validated configuration data.
-Good software is composable and configurable, but the complexity of managing this configuration data scales with the complexity of the software.
+Good software is composable and configurable, but the complexity of managing configuration data scales with its complexity.

-This package simplifies data curation and partitioning for uses in rendering templates, or even just rendering final sets of serialized data.
+This package simplifies data curation and partitioning for uses in rendering templates, or just rendering final sets of serialized data.

 # Usage